Mews Data Processing Addendum

 3.4.3 of a material breach of security of the Services leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or unauthorized access to Personal Data of which we become aware, in accordance with applicable law (“Security Breach”).
 Mews shall make reasonable efforts to identify the cause of such Security Breach and take those steps as necessary and reasonable, and which are acceptable to Partner, in order to remediate the cause of such Security Breach to the extent remediation is within Mews’ reasonable control.
 The obligations herein shall not apply to incidents that are caused by Partner.

-Subject to limitations set out in applicable laws, Mews shall return to Partner all persistent Personal Data (if not already deleted in accordance with applicable law) following standardised procedures and within commercially reasonable deadlines.3.7 Mews Compliance
+Subject to limitations set out in applicable laws, Mews shall return to Partner all persistent Personal Data (if not already deleted in accordance with applicable law) following standardised procedures and within commercially reasonable deadlines.

-Mews shall comply with the Data Protection Legislation applicable to its own operations and provision of the Services under the Agreement and its obligations under this Addendum.3.8 Data Sharing
+Mews shall comply with the Data Protection Legislation applicable to its own operations and provision of the Services under the Agreement and its obligations under this Addendum.

 The Partner shall have the right to conduct an audit to verify Mews' compliance with its obligations laid down in Art.
 28 GDPR and in this Addendum.
 Mews shall allow the Partner to carry out the audit under the following conditions: